uo-lca/CalRecycleLCA/README.md

 CalRecycle Used Oil LCA Online Tool

-CalRecycleLCA.sln is a Visual Studio solution containing active projects in the Database and vs folders plus Documentation files.
+CalRecycleLCA.sln is a Visual Studio solution containing active projects in the Database and LCIAToolAPI folders plus Documentation files.

 The Database folder contains a shared Entity Framework data model and a database initialization utility.

+Documentation contains application specifications.

-The vs folder contains backend projects implementing the core LCA engine and Web API.
+LCIAToolAPI contains backend projects implementing the core LCA engine and Web API.

-The Visualization folder contains web site files that visualize data provided by the Web API.
+FrontEnd contains a single page app for data visualization.

+Visualization contains visualization prototypes.
+This folder will be removed when all visualizations are implemented in the single page app.

 Details are described in subfolder README files.